 Native Plants tend to grow better than introduced species because they have evolved under local growing conditions.
 They are less prone to disease and, once established, require less watering and fertilizer.
 They can also reduce the amount of lawn you need to mow.

 Pervious Pavement (which includes pervious concrete, porous asphalt, permeable paver blocks and reinforced turf) allows water to filter through it where pollutants are trapped and cleaned before running into the soil and the earth below.
 That way, dirty storm water doesn’t run off into our water supply.
-See EPA’s “Soak up the Rain” web page and fact sheets from Vermont and Minnesota for additional information.
+View fact sheets from various states for additional information.

 Backyard Conservation such as ponds wetlands, tree plantings, composting, mulching and creating wildlife habitat all help the environment and enhance your surroundings.
-See the Indiana Wildlife Federation and NRCS Backyard Conservation Web pages.
+See the Indiana Wildlife Federation and Hamilton County SWCD websites for more information.

 Rain Barrels, placed below a downspout of a roof gutter, collect and store rain water than can be used to water plants and gardens.
 Rain barrels conserve water and reduce water bills.